 The CCS4G programme includes academics, such as the University of Texas at Austin’s Dr Alexander Bump and Imperial College London’s Professor Gary Hampson, with industry players, such as ExxonMobil’s Jenny Joyce and Azuli International’s Hamish Wilson.

-“We’ve got international speakers and we’ve got sort of North Sea speakers,” Dale said, and things.
+“We’ve got international speakers and we’ve North Sea speakers,” Dale said.

 One point likely to be of particular interest are the upcoming plans to begin a three-month test injection at its Leman field, in the Poseidon project.
 Carbon Catalyst is involved in this work, alongside Perenco, and its executive director Nick Terrell will be speaking.